mas-bandwidth/gafferongames/content/post/integration_basics.md

 Applying the semi-implicit euler integrator with **dt** = 1/100 to the spring damper system gives us a stable result that is very close to the exact solution:

-_(todo: this should be colored consistently, eg. yellow or green, whichever it will be in the final graph)_

 <img src="/img/game_physics/spring_damper_implicit_euler.png" width="100%"/>

 Even though semi-implicit euler is still a first order method, we get a much better result when integrating the equations of motion because it is symplectic.